 There are two ways to use the volume spread analysis method.
 The first is to use the VSA method alone and the second method is to use price action with VSA.
 I will go with the second method which I will recommend to you.

 Follow the following steps below to trade using VSA (volume spread analysis) and PA (price action).

 - Identify Current timeframe trend by using higher highs and higher lows, or use 200 period moving average to identify trend.

 - Detect retracement in the price.
 Retracement means start of accumulation or distribution phase.

 - During accumulation or distribution phase, volume should be decreasing with the time.
 From higher volume to lower volume.

 - At the end of distribution or accumulation phase / during start or mark-up or mark down phase, identify volume bars greater than the average volume bar.
 Detect high or very high volume bars, whereas candlestick spread size should be low or on average.
 As discussed above, when this situation happens, then there is smart money.
 Now, smart money will continue its move against retail traders.

 - Identify pin bar or engulfing or any other reversal candlestick pattern at this level and enter the trade by placing pending order a few pips above or below the candlestick and adjust stop loss a few pips above or below the candlestick and ride the mark-up or mark down phase until it ends by analyzing stopping volume.

 The best method in technical analysis is chart reading.
-Without proper logic, you will not be able to forecast properly and can win few trades, but you will fail in the long run.
+Without proper logic, you will not be able to forecast properly and can win a few trades, but you will fail in the long run.
 So always trade with logic.
-The volume spread analysis method give us the way to read the method of market makers.
+The volume spread analysis method gives us the way to read the method of market makers.